D3vYuan/cloud-data-cortex-framework-lessons/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 #### Parameters
-The following are some of the common parameters for the deployment (More information [here][data-cortex-setup-deploy-foundation-parameters]):
+The following are some of the common parameters for the deployment (More information [here][data-cortex-setup-foundation-parameters]):

 |#|Parameter|Description|Remarks|
 |--|--|--|--|